mautic/developer-documentation-new/docs/design/utilities.rst

 Combining utilities
 -------------------

-It's worth noting that these utilities can be combined to create complex layouts.
+Note that you can combine these utilities to create complex layouts.
 For example:

 .. code-block:: html